oscar-foxtrot/CS50x/README.md

 # CS50x 2023-2024 / CS50's Introduction to Computer Science
-Course offered by Harvard University on edX platform
+Course offered by Harvard University on the edX platform

 ## This repo includes:
 * Solutions to problem sets